Landmark case pushes the boundaries of whistleblowing protection

 In the landmark ruling of Clyde & Co v Bates van Winkelhof the Supreme Court has confirmed that a member of a limited liability partnership (LLP) is a “worker” and thereby has legal protection should they make a protected disclosure.
 Previously it was considered that the protection this provides to whistleblowers did not extend to such self-employed positions.

-For more information on what this might mean to your business, contact a member of our Employment team.Back to index
+For more information on what this might mean for your business, contact a member of our Employment team.Back to index